 It's recommended to first calculate the simple Storm damage from Killer Rhinoceroach, and then additionally calculate how much more damage you can get from other sources, like +2 from Evolution, +1 from a Fairy's Storm, or +1 from Lambent Cairn's Engage.

-When you Super-Evolve Carbuncle, you spend 2 Play Points and get 3 back, so you gain 1 usable PP for that turn.
-If you count Carbuncle itself as one play for 0 cost, and then use the extra 1 Play Point to play a 1-cost card, you've effectively extended your combo by 2 for a net cost of 0.
+When you Super-Evolve Baby Carbuncle, it costs 2 Play Points but refunds 3, increasing your available Play Points for the turn by 1.
+If you count Baby Carbuncle itself as a 0-cost 1-play and use the extra Play Point for a 1-cost card, you've effectively extended your combo by 2 for 0 cost.

-Super-evolving Killer Rhinoceroach simply adds 3 damage, but Super-evolving Carbuncle extends your combo by 2 and deals 1 damage from its Knockback Damage effect, so it's extremely powerful as it extends your damage by 5 while also providing removal.
+Super-Evolving Killer Rhinoceroach simply adds 3 damage, but Super-Evolving Baby Carbuncle extends your combo by 2 and deals 1 damage, making it extremely powerful as it increases your total damage by 5 while also providing removal.

-Usually, the plan is to get lethal by playing Killer Rhinoceroach twice, but if you have the Play Points and bounce effects to play it three times, and you have a total of four or more 0- or 1-cost cards to play before it, playing it three times will result in more damage.
+While the usual plan is to get lethal by playing Killer Rhinoceroach twice, if you have the Play Points and Bounce effects to play it three times, and you have a total of at least four 0- or 1-cost cards to play beforehand, playing it three times will result in more damage.

-OTK in 4 Plays + EP or 5 Before Rhinoceroach
+OTK with 4 Plays + EP or 5 Plays Pre-Rhinoceroach

 ---|---|---|